1100011Dawg/Obsidian_Dawson/School/IB BIO/Advice.md

-- Don't Procrastinate the sketchbooks
+- Don't Procrastinate the sketchbooks and do it piecewise
-- Use the study gudies
+- Use the study guides
+- Read the textbook
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzIyMDU3NjQzXX0=
+eyJoaXN0b3J5IjpbNDgxODY4NjkyXX0=
 -->